artteknika/Magic-Sand/README-ja.md

 # Changelog
 ## [1.5.4.1 for RealSense2]() - - -2019
-Supported RealSense2
+Supported RealSense SDK 2

-## Changed
+### Changed
 - refer to Point to change
-- We can run this software of RealSense2
+- We can run this software of RealSense

 ## [1.5.4.1](https://github.com/thomwolf/Magic-Sand/releases/tag/v1.5.4.1) - 10-10-2017
 Bug fix release